 - Ensure that your landing/sales pages are properly supported by related blogs and calls to action throughout your website

-- Make your content more up-to-date and relevant to your current audience
+- Make your content super-relevant to your target audience

 - Spot gaps in your content – i.e. topics your audience would find of value that you haven’t written about before